Step 01 — Drop your file

 - For finalizing a document (sending out, printing, signing): pick PDF.

 - For editing a PDF in Word: pick DOCX.
-The output is editable, though heavily designed PDFs may need cleanup.
+You get the extracted text, editable — complex layouts aren't reconstructed, so heavily designed PDFs need cleanup.

 - For shrinking a photo: pick WebP or JPG.